This page is also availabel in: Spanish

 Puebla’s Talavera ceramics and other ceramics and porcelain

 The Mayer collection has valuable and extensive examples of embellished ceramics.
-The first pieces of enameled ceramics as well as the techniques by which they were manufactured, came to New Spain from China.
+The first pieces of enameled ceramics as well as their manufacturing techniques, came to New Spain from China.

-New Spain craftsmen appropriated the design of China’s enameled ceramics as well as manufacturing pieces in their own style, known today as Talavera Poblana.
+New Spain craftsmen appropriated the design of China’s enameled ceramics as well as their manufacturing techniques; producing pieces in their own style, known today as Talavera Poblana.

 The museum’s ceramics collection also includes objects from the nineteenth and first part of the twentieth century, as well as European ceramic pieces and Chinese porcelain ware.